 The tragedy is that Femina Ridens never got the recognition it deserves except from some film buffs online who can appreciate obscure foreign films.
 Neither the director (Piero Schivazappa) nor the other two writers went on to do much else of note which is shocking considering the unusual talent present in this lone outing.
 What’s more, I haven’t been able to find any information on the film’s conception or production during my research for this essay; there isn’t even a trivia section in the IMDb page.
-It makes this whole thing like the visual equivalent of those forgotten one-off bands (also from the late 60s) who released a single album only to disappear from the historical record entirely.
-And that’s unfortunate, because this is the kind of film which ought to have developed a cult following akin to The Big Lebowski, The Room or The Rocky Horror Picture Show by now.
+It makes this whole thing like the visual equivalent of those forgotten one-off bands who released a single album only to disappear from the historical record entirely.
+And that’s unfortunate, because this is the kind of movie which ought to have developed a cult following akin to The Big Lebowski, The Room or The Rocky Horror Picture Show by now.
 And, in praising it here, I hope to aid in the process of its widespread rediscovery.
-(My dozen regular readers are sure to propel Femina Ridens into the mainstream, right? 😉 ) It’s too bizarre and too entertaining to be relegated to the unknown.
+It’s too bizarre and too entertaining to be relegated to the unknown.

 If this short review thus far has inspired you to check this movie out for yourselves, then stop now and do so before reading ahead.
 Go and enjoy a one of a kind experience with an open mind, with the added bonus of not knowing what insane twists and turns await.
 If you’ve already seen it, or need more convincing into why Femina Ridens is worth your time, then keep scrolling down for a spoiler-laden commentary.